This is the modern 48 Laws of Power.

 This is a movie scene, but Nicolas Cage correctly explains this concept.

-Law of Power #17.
-Bad Example: Saddam Hussein & Trump
+Bad Examples: Saddam Hussein & Trump

 Saddam Hussein kept his neighbors on suspended terror.

 But his wars pissed off the international community, leading to biting sanctions and, eventually, a military intervention that delivered Saddam a searing defeat (and later cost him his life).